-If you need additional support to help you manage your home or sort out a problem, our Housing Caseworker provides fast, short-term help.
+If you need additional support to help you manage your home or sort out a problem, our resident support worker provides fast, short-term help.

-The Housing caseworker will help you to complete forms, offer advice on accessing services or approach charities on your behalf to obtain essential items that you may need.
+The resident support worker will help you to complete forms, offer advice on accessing services or approach charities on your behalf to obtain essential items that you may need.
 They can also get in touch with other organisations who can offer more long term assistance if necessary.

-For more information, visit our website or see the Housing caseworker factsheet.
+For more information, visit our website or contact our support team.